j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

-### <span style = "color:red"> In conclusion, data from user ratings suggest no preference for a certain genre across sources.
+### In conclusion, data from user ratings suggest no preference for a certain genre across sources.
 However, data from represenation of top movies seems to indicate a potential preference for Documentary genres within RT.
-However, as we would soon find out in section 2, this isn't the case! </span>
+However, as we would soon find out in section 2, this isn't the case!

 ---